jamespeilunli/quia-reenter-answers/README.md

 1. Go to the Quia [Student Zone Page](https://www.quia.com/studentZone).
 Sign in if it asks you.
 2. Click on the "view results" button on the left of your chosen submitted quiz (to the left of the quiz name) in the table.
 It will open a new window with a page containing the answers you submitted.
-3. For Chrome: Save the page in the new window by clicking on the 3 dots on the right of the url, clicking More Tools, and clicking Save Page As.
-If you do not use Chrome as your browser, search up "how to save page as html file on [your browser here]" and follow those instructions.
+3. For Chrome: Save the page in the new window by using the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>S</kbd> on Linux and Windows,and <kbd>Cmd</kbd>+<kbd>S</kbd> on Mac.
 Make sure you save it in the Downloads directory.
 A directory might be created with the name `[saved filename here]_files`.
 You can delete this directory.
 4. Open and start a new instance of the same Quia quiz.
-5. Run the program by going into the program's directory, and running `python main.py`.
-6. The program will ask you for the location of your saved file.
-On Linux and Mac you can just put the name of the file.
-On Windows you will have to enter the full filepath of the file (with the "C:/" and everything.
-Before you press enter to submit to the prompt, read step 7 and know what you should do immediately after you press enter.
+5. Run the program.
+On Mac, you can open Finder, go to the directory where you stored the `main.py` file, right click on it, click on Open With, and then click on Python Launcher.
+On Windows, you can open File Explorer, go to the directory where you stored the `main.py` file, and double click it.
+Linux users probably know how to run `main.py` via command line, so I won't give instructions for Linux on this step.
-7. Go back to the page with the new instance of the Quia quiz, and click on the first answer box.
+6. Go back to the page with the new instance of the Quia quiz, and click on the first answer box.
 The program will give you 3 seconds to do this.
-8. The program will automatically type in answers in the answer boxes.
+7. The program will automatically type in answers in the answer boxes.
 Do not press anything or click anywhere in the time that the program is still typing in the answers.
-9. You can now delete the file you saved.
+8. You can now delete the file you saved.

 ## Code Structure